GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 ## Short Variable Redeclaration (Shadowing)

 When using Go short variable declaration syntax, e.g., `x := 2`, as long as variable result type does not change, the variable can be redeclared.
 This is different than simply reusing the same variable when the redeclaration occurs in a lesser scope of the outer variable.
 In these cases the original value is "shadowed" with its current value held on the stack while the new variable instance is manipulated.
 Once the redeclared variable instance goes out of scope, the higher scoped variable will have its original value.
-In general, C# code conversions will handle this by holding on to previous value and restoring it's original value when shadowed usage is complete, for example, the following Go code:
+Current thinking (and implementation) is that C# code conversions will handle this by holding on to previous value and restoring it's original value when shadowed usage is complete, for example, the following Go code:

 ```go
 package main